-- Chatham County begins tracking and making public the amount of young people (juveniles 16 and under) who are imposed cash bail and restitution at any point in their court process. - 2.
+- 1. Chatham County begins tracking and making public the amount of young people (juveniles 16 and under) who are imposed cash bail and/or restitution at any point in their court process. - 2.
 Chatham County adopts a unified internal policy that they will not impose cash bail or restitution on juveniles and instead codify evidence-based and riskbased sentencing. - 3.
-Chatham County continues to uphold best practices by adopting best standard operating procedure34 to ensure youth have access to counsel and quality representation in delinquency hearings as recommended by The American Bar Association. - 4.
-Both Chatham County and the City of Savannah adopt a public resolution (as recommended by the American Bar Association) to prohibit the use of financial conditions or collateral for release in any form for a juvenile in pretrial status for crimes based on evidence-based and risk-based sentencing.
+Chatham County continues to uphold best practices by adopting the best standard operating procedure34 to ensure youth have access to legal counsel and quality representation in delinquency hearings, as recommended by the American Bar Association. - 4.
+Both Chatham County and the City of Savannah adopt a public resolution (as recommended by the American Bar Association) that prohibits the use of financial conditions or collateral in any form for the release of a juvenile in pre-trial status for crimes based on evidence-based and risk-based sentencing.

-- 1. Where bail is a legal "right,"35 it is often used more as a punishment for low-income families who simply cannot afford to pay for release.36 Courts regularly impose unaffordable bail on youth and their families.
-Georgia is among the 19 states where bail is expressly permitted in juvenile court and, in practice, defenders in 13 states reported that bail is imposed on children and their families with varying frequency. - 2.
-Courts too often impose bail or restitution as a means of ensuring detention, as opposed to finding other evidence-based and case-based options.
-Furthermore, the way Georgia law is written gives judges the option to impose cash bail, thus making it a practice determined by individuals, rather than a codified institutional practice.
-Bail also frequently encourages youth to plead guilty and waive their trial rights, thus leading to unnecessary incarceration. - 3.
-Bail and restitution contributes to the disproportionately high number of youth of color being detained away from their families, communities, and opportunities, as well as placing financial hardship on already struggling families. - 4.
-Juvenile bail numbers are not tracked, unlike the numbers of adults impacted by cash bail.
-Similarly regarding restitution rates, there is scant evidence and aggravated data on how often restitution is used in Chatham County courtrooms.
+- Where bail is a legal "right,"35 it is often used more as a punishment for low-income families who simply cannot afford to pay for release.36 Courts regularly impose unaffordable bail amounts on youth and their families.
+Georgia is one of 19 states where bail is permitted in juvenile court.
+In practice, defendants in 13 states reported that bail is imposed on children and their families with varying frequency. - 2.
+Courts too often impose bail or restitution as a means of ensuring detention, as opposed to finding other evidence- and case-based options.
+Furthermore, the way Georgia law is written, judges are given the option to impose cash bail, thus making it a practice determined by individuals, not a codified institutional practice.
+Bail also encourages youth to plead guilty and waive their right to trial, thus leading to unnecessary incarcerations. - 3.
+Bail and restitution contribute to the disproportionately high number of youth of color being detained away from their families, communities, and opportunities-and places a financial hardship on already struggling families. - 4.
+Juvenile bail numbers are not tracked, unlike the number of adults impacted by cash bail.
+Similarly, there is scant evidence or aggregated data on how often restitution is used in Chatham County courtrooms.

-34 American Bar Association. https://drive.google.com/file/
+34 American Bar Association. https://drive.google.com/file/ $d/1Zt6mMNZ61Bwb5WyEVd\hat{D}ROic1j7yu_1J/view$

-d/1Zt6mMNZ61Bwb5WyEVdD_ROic1j7yu_1J/view